10-Q 1 vera-20230331.htm 10-Q 10-Q

 Basis of Presentation

-The accompanying unaudited condensed financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and applicable rules and regulations of the SEC regarding interim financial reporting.
+The accompanying unaudited condensed financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and applicable rules and regulations of the Securities and Exchange Commission (the SEC) regarding interim financial reporting.
 The U.S. dollar is the Company’s functional and reporting currency.

-These unaudited condensed financial statements and other information presented in this Form 10-Q should be read in conjunction with the Company’s audited financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 28, 2023.
+In the opinion of management, the unaudited condensed financial statements reflect all adjustments of a normal recurring nature that are necessary for a fair presentation of the results for the periods presented.
+Interim results are not necessarily indicative of results for a full year or any other period.
+The information included in this Form 10-Q should be read in conjunction with the audited financial statements and related notes in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 27, 2024.

 Emerging Growth Company Status